-Ras Mohammed National ParkThe first national park in all of Egypt is also the best.
-Ras Mohammed National Park is home to amazing dive sites, wonderful wildlife and some spectacular sights.
-Simply put, you cannot visit this city without heading its most prized asset.
+Ras Mohammed National ParkThe first national park in Egypt is also the best one.
+Ras Mohammed National Park is home to amazing dive sites, wonderful wildlife, and some spectacular sights.
+Simply put, you cannot visit this city without heading to its most prized asset.
 You can spend a whole day exploring its various spots.

 Snorkelling/Diving in the Red Sea